 Maybe you're an ambitious software developer who wants to know how to become a good Chief Technology Officer (CTO).
 Or maybe you've been promoted to a CTO role in your startup and need tips for improvement.

 Have you ever wondered: What are the characteristics of a good CTO?
 Is a CTO someone who watches over the code?
 Are they some type of super manager or super hacker?

 In short, a good CTO is someone who is both a developer and who holds a leadership role.
 They have excellent technical and CTO soft skills.
 Their CTO qualities are intricate and include:

 Extensive technical knowledge

 The art teacher understands art.
 The copywriter is creative with words.
 Similarly, the top CTO possesses an exceptional technical CTO skill set.

 A good CTO is well-versed in technology.
-They would have accumulated vast technical experience by having worked on different levels of development and have dealt with many challenges.
+The qualities of a CTO include having accumulated vast technical experience by having worked on different levels of development and have dealt with many challenges.

 They would know the different programming languages, their major uses with pros and cons.
 Only by having this knowledge would a CTO startup be able to lead a team.